MicrosoftDocs/biztalk-docs/biztalk/technical-guides/how-to-identify-bottlenecks-in-the-messagebox-database1.md

 ---
-description: "Learn more about: How to Identify Bottlenecks in the MessageBox Database"
+description: "Learn how to identify bottlenecks in the MessageBox database using the SQL-Server-Agent Service."
 title: "How to Identify Bottlenecks in the MessageBox Database1 | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"